Premier Crew: The young supremo Frédéric Engerer, at the helm of Château Latour outlines his vision to Andrew Jefford.

 He says: ‘All that matters is that people like the wine.
 Here we care about wine above all.
 Wine, wine, wine.’

-They say: ‘Frédéric Engerer’s ruthless pursuit of quality has taken Latour to a new level of excellence.
+They say: ‘Frédéric Engerer has a ruthless pursuit of quality has taken Latour to a new level of excellence.
 Latour is on fire at the moment, making Bordeaux’s wine of the vintage, year after year.
 The other first growths are going to have to work incredibly hard to keep up.’
 Stephen Browett, Farr Vintners